eomii/rules_ll/README.rst

 Install `bazelisk <https://bazel.build/install/bazelisk>`_.

-Execute the following commands in an empty directory to set up a ``rules_ll``
+If you do not plan on modifying ``rules_ll``, you do not need to clone its repository.
+Instead, the following commands are enough to set up a `rules_ll`
 workspace:

 .. code:: bash

    touch WORKSPACE.bazel .bazelrc
-   echo cbb4eb1973a7fb49d15ced3fea6498f714f3ab0c > .bazelversion
+   echo 6.0.0-pre.20220909.2 > .bazelversion
    echo 'bazel_dep(name="rules_ll", version="20220905.0")' > MODULE.bazel

 Copy the following lines into the just created ``.bazelrc`` file: